Jealousy in Children – Causes and Tips to Deal with It

 - Your kid may exhibit a helpless attitude

-- Your child may develop a low self-esteem
+- Your child may develop low self-esteem

-How to Deal with Jealousy in Children?
+How to Deal With Jealousy in Children

-1. Listen To Your Child
+1. Listen to Your Child

-2. Channelize Negative Emotions Into Positive
+2. Channelise Negative Emotions Into Positive

 Giving a positive direction to your kid’s negative thoughts may help him deal with jealousy.
-If his sibling or friend is better than him in studies, you should encourage your child to study hard and better grades himself rather than having ill-feelings towards others who are doing better than him.
+If his sibling or friend is better than him in studies, you should encourage your child to study hard and get better grades himself rather than having ill-feelings towards others who are doing better than him.

 3. Be Passionate Towards Your Child

-Your child may be exhibiting negative and rowdy behaviour but you have to be caring and passionate towards your child.
+Your child may be exhibiting negative and rowdy behaviour, but you have to be caring and passionate towards your child.
 Do not scold or punish your child.
 It is important to understand that your child is dealing with a difficult emotional situation and needs your compassion to help deal with it.

-4. Explain The Importance Of Sharing
+4. Explain the Importance of Sharing

 5. Refrain From Comparison

-6. Do Not Over-praise Your Kid
+6. Do Not Over-Praise Your Kid

 7. Refrain From Comparing Academic Performance